SQLDBAWithABeard/Presentations/2018/24 HoP/VSCode.md

 Show how to run powershell 6 in integrated and in normal

-Delete - Move to the right and back down
+Delete - Move to the right and back down, split

+Show insiders and F1 grid

 Show the Settings - show how to set the default language